Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/1_Unix1.rst

     :class: exercise

     * Create two new directories called "genomes" and "homework" in your home folder
-    * Copy any of the E. coli files (found in /nfs/course/genomes/bacteria/escherichia/any_directory/any_file.fna) into your new directory "genomes"
+    * Copy any of the E. coli files (found in /nfs/course/PTB_551-0132-00/genomes/bacteria/escherichia/any_directory/any_file.fna) into your new directory "genomes" (just one)
     * Rename the file to "E.coli_file"
     * Use the help option of the ls function to find with option gives you the size of the genome
     * Using the *man* and *cp*, find out how to copy a directory.